aws-samples/aws-secretsmgr-workshop/docs/RDSFargate/RDS.md

 1. Go to the **<a href="https://console.aws.amazon.com/secretsmanager" target="_blank">Secrets Manager console</a>**.

+2. Check your region to make sure the Secrets Manager console is operating in the correct region.
+If not, then switch your region into the region in which you deployed your CloudFomration stack.

-2. Click on the secret that you previously created.
+3. Click on the secret that you previously created.

-3. Click **Edit rotation**.
+4. Click **Edit rotation**.

-4. Select **Enable automatic rotation**.
+5. Select **Enable automatic rotation**.

-5. Choose **30 days** for the rotation interval.
+6. Choose **30 days** for the rotation interval.

-6. Select the **Create a new Lambda function to perform rotation** radio button.
+7. Select the **Create a new Lambda function to perform rotation** radio button.
 This will cause Secrets Manager to build a rotation function using the AWS-provided functions for standard databases.
 If you had customized your own rotation function or if you were using a credential for a special application, you would select that here.

-7. Enter a name for the rotation function.
+8. Enter a name for the rotation function.
 In the figure below, we used **smdemo** but you can select whatever you wish.

-8. You now need to select the secret whose permissions will be used to rotate the secret.
+9. You now need to select the secret whose permissions will be used to rotate the secret.
 For this Builder Session, select **Use this secret.**  This will tell the rotation function to access the RDS database using the secret and rotate *the same secret*.

     If your application supports two classes of users, for example a "superuser" and a "normal privilege" user, you could select **Use a secret that I have previously stored in Secrets Manager** and use the "superuser" credential to rotate the credential for the "normal privilege" user.